DagimDev/reactjs-learning/API-Integration-in-React/5_what_is_JSON.md

 ▪ JSON is very similar with how JavaScript structures objects: Because of this
     similarity, a JavaScript program can easily convert JSON data into native JavaScript objects.

+REST APIs accept JSON for request and send responses to JSON: JSON is the
+    standard for transferring data and REST APIs accept requests for JSON data and send a response in JSON format.
+Note: JavaScript has built-in methods to encode and decode JSON either through the Fetch API or another HTTP client.
+There are methods that we can use to make sure our REST API app responds with JSON (example, by setting Content-Type in the response header to “application/json”).